 How and when to plant fruit trees

-Choosing which tree
+Choosing a fruit tree

 When choosing your fruit tree, you may want to consider:

 - the amount of shade the tree will provide

 - what wildlife it may bring to your garden